act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 Each target attribute is [a set of space separated IDs][], each of which is the ID of an element, that is a [`cell`][] of the same [`table`][].

+**Note:** `headers` attribute referencing elements that are non-existent or not in the table are ignored when [assigning header cells (step 3, first case, point 2)](https://html.spec.whatwg.org/multipage/tables.html#algorithm-for-assigning-header-cells).

 ## Expectation 2

 Each target attribute is [a set of space separated IDs][], none of which is the ID of the element on which the test target is specified.